oncovetdu/Surface-Go-2-OpenCore/README.md

 Although this repository is a fork of [kingo132's Surface Go 2 hackintosh repository](https://github.com/kingo132/surface-go2-hackintosh), my OpenCore EFI folder was built from scratch by following [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) with the latest releases of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg) and every required kexts.
 Nevertheless, [kingo132's repository](https://github.com/kingo132/surface-go2-hackintosh) provided an extremely valuable and helpful resource for building my OpenCore EFI folder and hacking the tablet's UEFI BIOS.

 ## Recommendations
-I also recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
+I recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.

 For macOS to be able to boot on the Surface Go 2, the `Secure Boot` option needs to be _**disabled**_ in the BIOS.
 The boot screen will then display a large red bar with a lock icon at the top of the display when Secure Boot is disabled.
 This is normal.